lambduli/monolog/README.md

 Atoms are words which always start with a lower case letter.

 We also have variables like `A` or `B`.
-They start with upper case letter.
+They start with an upper case letter.

 We have facts:
 ```prolog